tim70036/CleanArchDDD/README.md

 - Yes, but make sure 1 transaction only modify 1 aggregate.
 - Initially, we didn’t allow this, so Usecase can only have 1 transaction.
 However, later on we found it’s too troublesome for development.
-We would need to use domain event to seperate Usecase logic.
+We would need to use domain event to separate Usecase logic.
 That created ugly code and was also hard to read.